worthyadrenal/multicrosser/README.md

 # Multiplayer Crosswords with Multicrosser

+These are some personal updates - not yet working - from the Chris Zetter proejct with his original readme below.

 This is a Rails Application that uses WebSockets and the [react-crossword](https://github.com/zetter/react-crossword) component to create multiplayer crosswords.
 You can [read a blog post about why I built it and how it works](https://chriszetter.com/blog/2018/12/02/multiplayer-crosswords/).

 You can see a demo at [multicrosser.chriszetter.com](https://multicrosser.chriszetter.com).